syncfusion-content/uwp-docs/uwp/SfPivotGauge/Relational/Getting-Started.md

 # Getting Started

-This section explains the steps required to create a simple SfPivotGauge control bound to Relational data source such as IList, IEnumerable.etc.,
+This section explains about the steps required to create a simple SfPivotGauge control bound to relational data source such as IList, IEnumerable, etc.

-### Control Initialization
+### Control initialization

 SfPivotGauge control can be initialized and added to an application through the following ways: